-Students of CASS Europe are expected to approach their studies as a professional endeavor.
-Please remember that you are now a member of our Institution's community.
-The image you project reflects on the Institution and impacts the value of your degree.
-We appreciate your efforts, now and in the future, and expect each student to join the faculty and staff in our commitment to bringing continued excellence to our Institution.
+Students of the institution are expected to approach their studies as a professional endeavor.
+Students are reminded that they are now members of the CASS Europe community.
+The image they project reflects on the Institution and impacts the value of their degree.
+CASS Europe appreciates students' efforts, now and in the future, and expects each student to join the faculty and staff in our commitment to bringing continued excellence to our Institution.

-The institution has established standards of conduct for maintaining public order and an appropriate learning environment on campuses and other property.
+CASS Europe has established standards of conduct for maintaining public order and an appropriate learning environment on campuses and other property.
 No member or guest of CASS Europe community may engage in unlawful or disruptive behavior on the Institution's premises (or premises of a partner institution), including but not limited to the following.

-- The unlawful possession and use of controlled substances (drugs). - The unlawful manufacture, distribution, dispensation, possession or use of a controlled substance. - Obstruction or disruption of teaching or other Institution activities; - Prevention of free movement, such as pedestrian or vehicular movement. - Detention, physical abuse or conduct that threatens bodily harm or endangers the health of any person. - Intentional damage or theft of institution property or the property of any member of the Institution community.
+- The unlawful possession and use of controlled substances (drugs). - The unlawful manufacture, distribution, dispensation, possession or use of a controlled substance. - Obstruction or disruption of teaching or other Institution activities. - Prevention of free movement, such as pedestrian or vehicular movement. - Detention, physical abuse or conduct that threatens bodily harm or endangers the health of any person. - Intentional damage or theft of institution property or the property of any member of the Institution community.